Skip to main content

 There are 2 ways to apply:

-• Use the ‘Rent increase investigation’ section on the last page of the official notice of proposed rent increase that the caravan or park owner or agent gave you
+• Use the ‘Rent increase/hiring charge increase investigation’ section on the last page of the official notice of rent or hiring charge increase that the park or caravan owner gave you

 • Use the Consumer Affairs Victoria online form: Request for rental assessment